j-b-e/ossie/README.md

 ## Configuration

 Have a look in `ossie.toml.example` for available Settings.
-Run ossie with `-c <FILE>` flag to load the configuration.
+Run ossie with `-c <FILE>` flag to specify the configuration file or copy it to `.config/openstack/ossie.toml` for auto-loading.

 ## Installation